 There is no financial restitution being sent to individuals caught in the data breach at this time.

 Scamwatch has received reports about messages impersonating the Government.
-This message below is not from the Australian Government – it is a Medicare / MyGov scam.
+This message is not from the Australian Government – it's a Medicare / MyGov scam.
 Do not click on links in messages.
 Instead, go to the official Services Australia website for information.

 Remote access scams